The Wooldridge and the Goslings:

 |** UPDATE ** June 2008

-It seems there is truth in the story that the Goslings were bakers in Wales after all; Gillian Church (nee Gosling) has contacted me through Genes Reunited and provided information that shows that at least one of the Gosling family - Walter Henry Gosling, born on the 24th May 1895 did indeed manage a bakers shop in Cardiff.
+It seems there is truth in the story that the Goslings were bakers in Wales after all; Gillian Church (nee Gosling) has contacted me through Genes Reunited and provided information that shows that at least one of the Gosling family - Walter Henry Gosling, (see below) born on the 24th May 1895 did indeed manage a bakers shop in Cardiff.
 In the Gosling family it is believed that the shop was given to Walter Gosling by the Wooldridge family.
 I am not sure that this part of the story is true as although the Wooldridge's were millers and bakers, they lived and worked in Hampshire, Surrey and later London.
 It would seem unlikely that the Wooldridge family had a bakers shop in Cardiff as well.
-Gillian is my 2nd cousin, once removed.
+Gillian is my 2nd cousin, once removed (Walter Henry Gosling lived with the Wooldridge family for a time).

 |** UPDATE ** July 2008

 I have found a likely entry for Bertha in the births index - June quarter 1898 Cardiff.
 A birth date in 1898 tallies with the age shown on the 1901 census - 3 years old.
 However, Walter is apparently listed as being aged 5 - which would put his birth before his parents marriage.
-I have not found any matching entry for Walter's birth for Cardiff, but some likely later matches in London.
+I could not find any birth entry for a Walter Wooldridge, born in Cardiff in 1895 (More on this apparent discrepancy below).

 GEORGE E GOSLING, 41 Charles Street